-In many parts of the country, February is too icy, snowy or simply too cold to do much of anything outdoors.
+In many parts of the country, families are staying in and reorganizing their days.
 Add in kids, and you’ve got the perfect recipe for stir-craziness.
 Keep your young ones occupied (and NOT frostbitten) with these fun, low-cost indoor activities.

 Dance it out.
 Your kids are too young to remember dances like the Electric Slide and the Typewriter – throw on an old CD or fire up an oldies station on Pandora and impress them with your retro rug-cutting skills.
 Then, put on their favorite music and let them show you their stuff.
 At the very least, you can provide a little comic relief for their afternoon.